 To create a button to test the class

-Change the startup form to design mode by right-clicking its name in Solution Explorer, and then clicking View Designer.
-The startup form for Windows Application projects is named Form1.vb by default.
+Change the startup form to design mode by right-clicking its name in Solution Explorer and then clicking View Designer.
+By default, the startup form for Windows Application projects is named Form1.vb.
 The main form will then appear.

 Add a button to the main form and double-click it to display the code for the Button1_Click event handler.
 Add the following code to call the test procedure: